miklevin/MikeLev.in/_includes/cat_seo.md

 <ol>
+<li><a href="/blog/clarifying-mykoz-ai-mission-from-zero-to-real-foss-automation-in-1-hour/">Clarifying MyKoz.AI Mission: From Zero to REAL FOSS Automation in 1 Hour</a> (Wed Aug 09, 2023)
+<br/>This is a big day for MyKoz.AI.
+Join me as I guide you through the soft-launch procedure of launching a site, soup to nuts.
+Learn how to automate Linux servers on boot-up and understand the changes in the SEO industry over the past 30 years.
+Leverage the amazing Jupyter Lab project to make your Python code immediately cloud compatible and get into the groove of real 24x7x365 automation with the Linux systemd init system.</li>
 <li><a href="/blog/cleansing-the-palate-for-future-proofing-tech-project/">Cleansing the Palate for Future-Proofing Tech Project</a> (Sun Aug 06, 2023)
 <br/>Learn how to reset muscle memory and gain multi-decade productivity with a sprinkle of AI.
 Discover the power of NeoVim, Linux, and JupyterLab.
 Be part of the MyKoz.AI project to future-proof your tech skills.</li>
 <li><a href="/blog/mykoz-areal-os-an-independent-nomatic-digital-home/">MyKoz: AReal/OS, An Independent, Nomatic Digital Home</a> (Sat Aug 05, 2023)